SurachanLiao/introPython/1_Get_Started_with_Python/README.md

 ## Terminal and ipython

-After Python is installed, we need start the Python up.
+After Python is installed, we need start the Python up!
+We need Terminal and ipython to run our first program.

-### For Mac
+What is Terminal?
+The terminal is an interface that lets you access the command line.
+This is simply the browsing through computer without having an animated interface.

+Common and useful comnands
+- cd : takes a directory name as an argument, and switches into that directory.
+- ls : lists all files and directories in the working directory These two commands are nessesary for this lesson.

 ### For Windows
+- Search for a program called "Terminal"
+- In the command line type
+  **cd .\AppData\Local\Programs\Python\Python311\Scripts\**
+  **ipython**

 ## Running the first Python program: "Hello World!"